Patient Flow in Action

 Have you read the paper ‘Getting Rid of Stupid Stuff?’
 It is my favourite ever article from the New England Journal of Medicine.

-There is a lot of work as imagined happening in hospital board rooms.
+There is a lot of work as imagined happening in hospital board room discussions.
 Work as imagined is very different from work as done.
 If you haven’t already, explore the writings of Dr Steven Shorrock on his Humanistic Systems website.
-So much energy goes into working around processes that don’t work.
-Dr Nick Taylor, an emergency physician from Canberra, gave an excellent talk about the normalisation of deviance in healthcare at a conference a few years ago.
-When the prescribed way of doing something doesn’t work, clinical practice drifts from guidelines and evidence, impacting patient and clinician safety.
+So much energy goes into working around prescribed processes that don’t work well.
+Associate Professor Nick Taylor, an emergency physician from Canberra, gave an insightful talk about normalisation of deviance in healthcare at the ACEM conference a few years ago.
+When the prescribed way of doing something is clunky, busy clinicians devise shortcuts.
+When those deviations seem to work, or don’t result in visible harm, further short cuts are taken.
+Clinical practice drifts progressively further from guidelines and evidence, eventually impacting patient and clinician safety.

-The first step of a clinical redesign project is service mapping.
+The first step of a clinical redesign project is to map the service.
 The second step should be simplification – removing every unnecessary step.
+Getting rid of stupid stuff.

-Be mindful of the work pressures clinicians are under.
-Beware allocating administrative tasks to clinicians.
+Be mindful of the work pressures healthcare professionals are under.
+Beware allocating even minor administrative tasks to clinicians.
 ‘It will only take a few minutes’ becomes hours when multiplied across many patients per day.

-Go gentle with unwritten rules that have arisen from adverse outcomes.
+Tread gently with unwritten rules that have arisen from adverse outcomes.
 Every hospital has odd things that spook people.
 Clinicians have long memories and deep emotional ties to past patients.
 Trust is important.
-If something doesn’t make sense to you, please ask why it is done that way, and be careful with how you manage change.
+If something doesn’t make sense to you, please ask why it is done that way, and be very sensitive and careful with how you negotiate change.

 Nagging doesn’t work

-Negative feedback doesn’t work well either.
+Negative feedback doesn’t work very well either.
 Shame is a negative motivator.

-I remember a time when a hospital executive called me to complain about a small drop in one rating on the patient experience survey.
+I still remember the time when a hospital executive called me to complain about a small drop in one rating on the Bureau of Health Information patient experience survey.
 That was the year that Hornsby ED was on the front page of the Sydney Morning Herald for topping the state.

 Find the positives – always.
 Create a shared vision of better ways of working, with patient care at the heart.